CrunchyData/postgres-operator/hugo/content/pgo-client/reference/pgo_delete_pgbouncer.md

   -h, --help              help for pgbouncer
       --no-prompt         No command line confirmation before delete.
   -s, --selector string   The selector to use for cluster filtering.
-      --uninstall         Used to rmeove any "pgbouncer" owned object and user from the PostgreSQL cluster
+      --uninstall         Used to remove any "pgbouncer" owned object and user from the PostgreSQL cluster
 ```

 ### Options inherited from parent commands